-The Head of North Worcestershire Economic Development and Regeneration provides services for both the Council, Bromsgrove District Council and Redditch Borough Council.
-He is employed by the Council and 85% of his salary is funded by the Shared Service.
-Redditch and Bromsgrove Councils meet 46% of the costs of the shared service.
+A new post of Deputy Chief Executive: Regeneration and Commercial was created and filled from 1st July 2024.
+Prior to that date the Head of North Worcestershire Economic Development and Regeneration provided services for both the Council, Bromsgrove District Council and Redditch Borough Council.
+He was employed by the Council and 85% of his salary was funded by the Shared Service.
+Redditch and Bromsgrove Councils met 46% of the costs of the shared service.
+This arrangement ceased on 30th June 2024.